julianarhee/xad-analyses/preprocessing/README.md

 ```
 Trim out specific trial epoch.
 Currently, only tested with `nobarrier` epoch.
 TODO: aggregate pre/barrier epochs into 1 vid.
 Moves all the raw videos into a `raw` dir in the src folder.

-#### Split and compress videos
+#### split and compress videos
-Find all .MOV files in each session folder (currently assumes there is just 1), then save 10-min clips in a subfolder with the same name as the video.
+Find all .MOV files in each session folder (creates a subdir for each .MOV file found), then save 10-min clips in a subfolder with the same name as the video.
 ```
+# First, split and save movie chunks
-$ bash split_and_compress.sh [rootdir]
+$ bash split_movies.sh [moviedir]

+# Then, compress movie chunks into a subsubdir
+$ sh compress_clips.sh [moviedir]
 ```
-Here, `rootdir` is the same as above, but specifically, contains <session> subfolders, each containing 1 huge .MOV that needs to be split and compressed.
+- Here, `moviedir` is the same as above, but specifically, contains <session> subfolders, each containing 1 huge .MOV that needs to be split and compressed.
+For example, `/Users/julianarhee/Movies/grass2022/canon-bandensis/20220817-1415-bandensis_L-max_R-esteban`.
+Does this for each clip subfolder found in the main session dir.